 - Attend a Prehealth Group Advising Sessions when they are offered.

 - Sign up for prehealth email announcements: https://prehealth.duke.edu/prepare/listserv.

 - Use weekly Zoom drop-ins to get your questions answered; we use a waiting room for privacy.
 See our weekly announcements for details.

 For more information about prehealth requirements, visit the Office of Health Professions Advising website at prehealth.duke.edu/prepare.

 PREHEALTH PATHS BEYOND STEM

-You don’t have to major in a natural science to be a strong candidate for medical school.
+You don’t have to major in a natural science to be a strong candidate.
 Duke’s Health Professions Advising Office encourages students to focus on what interests them most.
-Many Duke students interested in prehealth careers major in social sciences or humanities and are as successful with medical school admissions as those in a STEM field.
+Many Duke students interested in prehealth careers major in social sciences or humanities and are as successful with admissions as those in a STEM field.

 There is no “pre-law track” at Duke, but there is a pre-law process.
 Being pre-law at Duke means engaging with the information and programming provided by the Office of Pre-Law Advising to help you determine if law school is right for you.
 The Office of Pre-Law Advising sponsors programming through the Bench & Bar Pre-Law Society and the Black Pre-Law Society.
 All students with any interest in pursuing law school are strongly encouraged to join either or both of those student groups.
 For more information, visit the Office of Pre-Law Advising’s website at prelaw.duke.edu and join the listserv using your Duke e-mail address now at rebrand.ly/dukeprelawlistserv.
 You can also follow us on Instagram at duke.prelaw.